DJ1TJOO/create-shapez.io-mod/README.md

 ```sh
 yarn dev
 ```
+A browser tab and shapez will start.
+Close the browser tab and hit F5 in the shapez winow.
 It will automatically reload when you make a change to your mod.

 ### Building the mod